-it will consider imposing contribution notices and financial support directions.
-The guidance has yet to be The charge for defined contribution schemes is the cash contribution that is payable by the employer towards the scheme.
+FRS17, the predecessor accounting standard, was adopted by TPR as the measure of funding below which it will consider imposing contribution notices and financial support directions.
+The guidance has yet to be formally updated to include references to FRS102.
+The charge for defined contribution schemes is the cash contribution that is payable by the employer towards the scheme.
 From 1 January 2005, all companies listed (quoted) and based in the European Union have had to comply with International Accounting Standards (IAS).
 FRS17 has to be consistent with IAS19.